crra/mp3binder/readme.md

 Building is always more complex then just calling `build` (e.g. adding version information into the binary or naming the binary or optimize the binary by stripping debug information).
 Instead of a `Makefile`, a `Taskfile.yml` is used that holds the instructions for [Task](https://taskfile.dev).
 'Task' is not mandatory but simplifies the workflow.
 Once installed ([instructions](https://taskfile.dev/#/installation)), 'Task' provides an executable `task` that can be called with custom actions.

-For example cross compilation for multiple platforms is achieved with `task build-all`, and for the current platform with `task build`.
+For example cross compilation for multiple platforms is achieved with `task default:build-all`, and for the current platform with `task default:build` or just `task`.
 Plain go would be: `go build .\cmd\tui\` without build time optimizations and settings (e.g. version information).

 The `Taskfile.yml` gives good hints which commands and options are executed if the developer don't want to use `task`.
 In the end 'Task' it's just a simple task runner (collection of commands).